jboss-bpms/openshift-cartridge-bpms/README.md

         vi .openshift/config/bpms-users.properties
         vi .openshift/config/bpms-roles.properties

+**Manage JBoss EAP configuration**

+* The main configuration file for JBoss EAP is <code>standalone.xml</code>
+* This file is available in in your cartridge repository at location <code>.openshift/config/standalone.xml</code>
+* Usefull for changing container configurations such as root logger level and so on

 **Clone Git repositories from the web application**

 * All repositories present in the web application can be cloned